offshore voluntary disclosure lawyers Minneapolis

 Contact Sherayzen Law Office for Help With Disclosing Offshore Financial Accounts

-If you have undisclosed foreign bank and financial accounts, you should contact Sherayzen Law Office for legal help.
+If you have undisclosed foreign bank and financial accounts, contact Sherayzen Law Office for legal help.
 Our experienced international tax firm will examine your case, suggest the proper course of action, prepare all of the documentation necessary for your voluntary disclosure and defend your interests during negotiations with the IRS.

 Treasury and the IRS Issue Proposed Regulations for FATCA Implementation